jaredsmith7/jared-capstone/README.md

    TN Counties geojson: https://hub.arcgis.com/datasets/b3b22bda38d54d0686efb4a9d60c8d1b/explore?showTable=true

    Special thanks to user Mahoney and Jonathan Melby at POI-factory.com for their volunteer work.
+Their updated location data sets were a key part of this analysis.

 <a name="conclusion"></a>